 Available research shows that vendors who respond quickly get as much as 50% of the sales.
 This is why quick follow-ups could help you with customer retention.
 Some examples of follow-up instant messages include:

 - Checking in with clients

 - Customer service help

 Sometimes it might be helpful to offer customer service through SMS instead of email or phone calls.
-Emails can be pretty ineffective given their low open rates, and not everyone fancies calling customer care reps for help.
-By offering instant messaging-based customer service is quite convenient and could make your business stand out.
+Emails can be ineffective given their low open rates, and not everyone fancies calling customer care reps for help.
+Offering instant messaging-based customer service is convenient and could make your business stand out.
 What’s more, it’s significantly cheaper than other customer service forms: more than 69% cheaper than call-based customer service.
 Some of the customer service SMS that you could consider include:

 - Payment reminders

 - Product questions

 - Delivery and shipment confirmations

 - Technical issues updates